steppsr/offerco.de/README.md

 3. Ensure that your server meets the following requirements:
     * PHP 7.0 or higher
     * MySQL Database
+4. The scripts folder now has additional tools for setting up your own version.

 ### Usage

 * Generating a Short Code:

-    1. Navigate to the 'Get Offer Short Code' tab.
+    3.1 Navigate to the 'Get Offer Short Code' tab.
-    2. Enter the full offer code and an optional description.
+    3.2 Enter the full offer code and an optional description.
-    3. Submit the form to receive a unique short code.
+    3.3 Submit the form to receive a unique short code.

 * Retrieving an Offer Code:

-    1. Use the generated short code in the 'View Offer' tab or by accessing `https://offerco.de/[short_code]`.
+    3.1 Use the generated short code in the 'View Offer' tab or by accessing `https://offerco.de/[short_code]`.
-    2. The original offer code and description will be displayed.
+    3.2 The original offer code and description will be displayed.

-### API Integration
+### API Integration with Dexie

 The service integrates with `https://api.dexie.space/v1/offers/` to retrieve additional details about the offer.
 This includes the status of the offer, dates, price, and items offered and requested.

+### OfferCo.de API

+This API provides two endpoints for managing offer codes and associated shortcodes.
+Both endpoints use POST methods and expect data in form format with an API key for authentication.
+See the full documentation [here](https://offerco.de/api/v1/).

 ### Files Description